tibbotech/CA-Test-Tibbit-61/README.md

 3. The calibration parameters are retrieved from the EEPROM to be used for compensation of the offset and non-linearity.

 In *on_sys_timer()*, the following process is being repeated periodically:
-1. Two differential voltage channels and two current channels are scanned and read for the voltage and current, respectively and the values are printed in Volts and mili-Amperes.
+1. Two differential voltage channels and two current channels are scanned and read for the voltage and current, respectively and the values are printed in Volts and milli-Amperes.

 ## Useful Links